-DENVER -- Voters have made Denver the first U.S. city to decriminalize psilocybin, the psychoactive ingredient in "magic mushrooms."
+DENVER -- Voters narrowly made Denver the first U.S. city to decriminalize psilocybin, the psychoactive ingredient in "magic mushrooms."

-Preliminary results show that the citizen-led initiative narrowly passed Tuesday.
-It makes the use or possession of psilocybin by people 21 and older the lowest enforcement priority for police and prosecutors.
+The initiative effectively decriminalizes use or possession of psilocybin by people 21 and older, making it the lowest enforcement priority for police and prosecutors.
 It does not legalize psilocybin or permit its sale by cannabis businesses.

 Psilocybin has been federally outlawed since the 1960s, when it was widely known as a recreational drug.
 The ban stymied medical research, but small studies in recent years have found the substance had positive effects on anxiety and depression for cancer patients.